nidhi-u/nidhi-u.github.io/projects.md

 author_profile: true
 ---

-This is the place where I place all my projects including the older ones that needn't be highlighted for this portfolio
+This is a categorized list of my projects, select a tag below to see projects associated with that tag.